ceesvanegmond/minify/README.md

 [![Total Downloads](https://poser.pugx.org/ceesvanegmond/minify/downloads.png)](https://packagist.org/packages/ceesvanegmond/minify)
 [![License](https://poser.pugx.org/ceesvanegmond/minify/license.png)](https://packagist.org/packages/ceesvanegmond/minify)

-With this package you can minify your existing stylessheet and javascript files.
+With this package you can minify your existing stylesheet and javascript files.
 This process can be a little tough, this package simplies this process and automates it.

 ## Installation